dccircuit/IGME-235-Spring-2021/exercises/projects.md

 # Exercise: Browse Past Projects

 For this exercise, we'd like you to explore some sample projects from the last few semesters.
 The project names and numbers have changed a bit over time, so pay attention to the short descriptions at the top of each section to understand which project you're looking at.
-If you find a project that is especially interesting or if you have questions about expectations for this semester, feel free to mention it in the "#exercise-discussion" Slack channel.
+If you find a project that is especially interesting or if you have questions about expectations for this semester, feel free to mention it in the "#exercise-pastproj" Slack channel.

 ## Do the following:
 - Check out the links below and visit at least one project in each category.